Devilla/docs/dapp-developer-guide/resolving-names.md

 ## Looking up other resources

-PNS supports many types of resources besides Ethereum addresses, including other cryptocurrency addresses, content hashes (hashes for IPFS, Skynet, and Swarm, and Tor .onion addresses), contract interfaces (ABIs), and text-based metadata.
+PNS supports many types of resources besides Pulsechain addresses, including other cryptocurrency addresses, content hashes (hashes for IPFS, Skynet, and Swarm, and Tor .onion addresses), contract interfaces (ABIs), and text-based metadata.
 The process for looking these up varies from library to library; for specific details see your chosen library's documentation.

 Resolving these content types without a library follows the same 3-step process detailed above; simply call the relevant method on the resolver in step 3 instead of `addr()`.